mnaberez/f2mc8dump/README.md

 Use the Python script under the `host/` directory to split individual ROM images from the logic analyzer capture.

+## Disassemble

+After a binary has been obtained, use [f2mc8dasm](https://github.com/mnaberez/f2mc8dasm) to disassemble it.

 ## Author